-Safety in all its operations is one of Gran Tierra’s highest priorities.
+Safety in all its operations is one of Gran Tierra Energy’s highest priorities.

 To ensure safety is front of mind for all employees and contractors, the company systematically assesses risks and acts to eliminate or reduce areas of concern.
 It also implements proven safety management systems, procedures and tools with the goal of reducing accident and injury rates to zero.
 As a result, 2019 was the safest year in company history in terms of Lost Time Injuries Frequency (LTIF) and Total Recordable Injury Frequency (TRIF).
 The company’s LTI frequency of 0.00 was well below both the most recent industry averages of 0.42 for Latin America and 0.30 for North America, as reported by the International Association of Oil & Gas Producers benchmark widely used by the Latin American Industry.

 |EMPLOYEE AND CONTRACTOR SAFETY||2018||2019||2020|

 |Lost Time Injury Frequency - # of incidents per 200K hours worked (LTIF)||0.07||0.02||0|

 |Safety Inspections Conducted||2,950||3,850||2,888|

 Gran Tierra has a simple objective with regard to safety: ensure that no one gets hurt as a consequence of our operations.
 Actions that Gran Tierra undertakes to eliminate or reduce safety risks include:

 - Implementing proven safety management systems, procedures and tools with a goal of driving accident and incident rates to zero.